PyCQA/bandit/CONTRIBUTING.md

 ## Reporting Bugs
 If you encountered a bug and want to let us know use [GitHub issues](https://guides.github.com/features/issues/).

-**Before submitting a new issue** you might want to check [existsing issue](https://github.com/PyCQA/bandit/issues) to know if there is already a reported issue and the issue is still open in that case you can add a comment to the existing issue instead of creating a new one.
+**Before submitting a new issue** you might want to check [existing issue](https://github.com/PyCQA/bandit/issues) to know if there is already a reported issue and the issue is still open, in that case you can add a comment to the existing issue instead of creating a new one.

 ### Submitting your first issue